Welcome to the Victorian Flagmarshalling Team!

-VFT is a non-profit organisation established to train and supply track side officials for the advancement of the sport of motor racing.
+We are a non-profit organisation, established to train and supply track side officials for the advancement of the sport of motor racing.

 Welcome to the Victorian Flagmarshalling Team (VFT) website and home to a dedicated bunch of volunteer motor racing officials, better known as the “flaggies”.

-The VFT was formed in 1985 by a few officials who saw a need to provide a specialised team of flag marshals to work at racetracks in Victoria.
-Today the club boasts over 170 trained and licensed flag marshals, the team has earned and gained respect from motor sport promoters and other officiating clubs from around the world.
-Our members are often invited to officiate at Australia’s biggest motor race meetings including Mount Panorama, The Gold Coast, The Australian GP, Adelaide 500, we are also seen regularly at Winton, Sandown and Phillip Island flagging at club, professional, or historic race meetings.
+The VFT was formed in 1986 by a few officials who saw a need to provide a specialised team of flag marshals to work at racetracks in Victoria.
+Today the club boasts over 160 trained and licensed flag marshals and the team has earned and gained respect from motorsport promoters and other officiating clubs from around the world.
+Our members are often invited to officiate at Australia’s biggest motor race meetings including Mount Panorama, The Gold Coast, The Australian GP, Adelaide 500, we are also seen regularly at Winton, Calder, Sandown and Phillip Island flagging at club, professional, or historic race meetings.

 The main role of flag marshals at a motor racing event is to provide information to the drivers of race vehicles about the condition of the racetrack and to pass commands to them from race control.
 This information includes, “danger ahead”, “oil spill” or “slippery surface”, “watch your mirrors, you are being passed”, and “your car has a problem, return to pit lane”, as well as many other items critical to driver safety and fair conduct of a race meeting.